 Centennial Volunteers are people dedicated to restoring special Forest Preserve sites along the Chicago and Calumet Rivers.
-Founded in 2014, the Centennial Volunteers program is a partnership between Friends of the Chicago River, the Forest Preserves of Cook County, Friends of the Forest Preserves and the Field Museum which encourages people to adopt a site by consistantly volunteering there, and perhaps taking Forest Preserve training to act as a workday leader.
+Founded in 2014, the Centennial Volunteers program is a partnership between Friends of the Chicago River, the Forest Preserves of Cook County, Friends of the Forest Preserves, and the Field Museum which encourages people to adopt a site by consistently volunteering there, and perhaps taking Forest Preserve training to act as a workday leader.

 Somme Woods is a remnant oak woodland situated along the west fork of the North Branch of the Chicago River.
 The site is part of a larger “Somme” complex identified as a key conservation area due to the oak woodlands which contain a diversity of woody and herbaceous plants as well as a series of ephemeral wetlands important for wetland plant and animal communities.